 This is the story of a girl… who saw the price of her favorite primer and drowned the whole world—just kidding.
 Kind of.
-"Absolutely" reference aside, this is the story of a girl who shed some tears.
-Although, for very different reasons than John Hampson wrote about back in 2000.
-But actually, the plot of my own song is rather ironic.
+"Absolutely" reference aside, this is the story of a girl who shed some tears, although, for very different reasons than John Hampson wrote about back in 2000.

 For years, I abhorred primer.
 It was one of the few beauty products I just couldn't convince myself to like.
 And if after one or two tries I decided I might be able to casually date a certain formula, after just a few more, I'd decide it was time to run for the getaway car.
-(Yes, I realize I am fully riding the angsty musical reference train today—forgive me.)
-Anyway, to cut to the chase, every single primer I experimented with, be it budget-friendly or budget-breaking, left me salty and my complexion tacky.
-Or slippery or greasy or pill-y or countless other unmentionable combinations I've tried to repress over the years.
+Every single primer I experimented with, be it budget-friendly or budget-breaking, left me salty and my complexion tacky.
 So after years of trial and error, I decided to quit the stuff flat.
 And I was happy.
-I've had a deep-seated obsession with my favorite moisturizer for years, and frankly, it does better than most primers at prepping, maintaining, and enhancing my foundation application.

 Of course, that was until I found The One.
 Yes, a couple of months ago, I found a primer that finally clued me into what my makeup routine had been missing.
-Enter Koh Gen Do Maifanshi Makeup Color Base ($52).
+Enter Koh Gen Do Maifanshi Makeup Color Base ($65).
 The one problem?
 It's pricey.
 So I decided to try a little experiment which in no way was designed to dismiss my love for the primer (it will always be my number one) but to see if I couldn't find something that would yield similar results at a fraction of the price.
 And—drumroll please—I was successful.
-Keep reading for the best primer dupe I've been able to find, according to the pickiest primer consumer of all womankind.
-(And if you should be so lucky, I'll continue to rhyme and make random musical references from the early 2000s.)

 As I've mentioned before, I have a weird obsession with expensive beauty products.
 And yes, my wallet perpetually hates me for it.
 But does that stop me?
 Unfortunately, never.
 Therefore, finding a covetable and addicting-to-use drugstore dupe for one of the highest-priced makeup items I own was the ultimate challenge.
 And honestly, I didn't think I would succeed.
 But first, let me profess my *still* undying love for the Koh Gen Do formula—my morning moisturizer's S.O.

-Although I actually own each of the tints that make up the brand's color-correcting line of makeup bases, this yellow-tinted one has my heart and is really the only one I use on a daily basis.
+Although I've used each of the tints that make up the brand's color-correcting line of makeup bases, the yellow-tinted one has my heart and is really the only one I use on a daily basis.
 The pale yellow tint is specifically designed to diffuse and brighten dark spots and discoloration, which, as someone who is in the process of tending to post-breakout inflammation and acne scarring, is key.
-Not only does this primer help blur the pigmented edges of my spots underneath my foundation each morning (I combine a pea-sized amount with my normal face cream before pre-foundation), but it also takes the edge off my perpetual dark circles.
-It melts and blends beautifully into the skin, and my makeup always sits on top of it evenly and without the dreaded pilling, blotches, or overall unevenness I've experienced with other primers.
+Not only does this primer help blur the pigmented edges of any spots underneath your foundation each morning (Combine a pea-sized amount with my normal face cream before pre-foundation), but it also takes the edge off dark circles.
+It melts and blends beautifully into the skin, and makeup always sits on top of it evenly and without the dreaded pilling, blotches, or overall unevenness experienced with other primers.

 Go figure: Over the past two months, I've collectively tried (and loved) more drugstore products than I've likely touched in the last five years combined.
 (Abominable, I know.)
 And this yellow-tinted number from Nyx Cosmetics has to come in at an impressive number one.
 Also, it's worth mentioning the formula has a solid four-star rating on both Ulta.com and Target.com.
 The takeaway: I'm obviously not alone in my consensus.

-Similar to the Koh Gen Do makeup base line, Nyx Cosmetics offers multiple iterations of its color-correcting primer.
-Except, actually, Nyx offers one additional shade (peach) which basically does what the yellow does for lighter skin tones (brighten and glow-up) for darker skin tones.
+Similar to the Koh Gen Do Makeup Color Base line, Nyx Cosmetics offers multiple iterations of its color-correcting primer.
+Actually, Nyx offers one additional shade (peach) which basically does what the yellow does for lighter skin tones (brighten and glow-up) for darker skin tones.
 (This in and of itself won this primer bonus points.)